 In Nauvoo concepts of adoption, priesthood, salvation, and government all swirled together in the liturgy of the Temple.

-Before JS died, he initiated many men and women into the temple liturgy, a key aspect of which was the sealing of individuals together in ways that could not be broken.
+Before Joseph Smith died, he initiated many men and women into the temple liturgy, a key aspect of which was the sealing of individuals together in ways that could not be broken.
 This was the construction of heaven.

 Priesthood language saturated the ways in which men and women talked and wrote about their experiences with the temple, and even referred to themselves as “the priesthood.”